Linking is one of the most discussed SEO strategies. But it’s usually backlinks that take the most of attention.

 – They help search engine bots understand the website structure and identify the importance of each page.
 The lack of internal links can hinder bots from crawling and then ranking the pages.
 Vice versa, good interlinking boosts your rankings.

 – They help keep users on your site.
-When the links are placed logically across the text and help users find relevant info, they stay on the site longer digging deeper into the content.
+When the links are placed logically across the text and help users find relevant info, they stay on the site longer, digging deeper into the content.
 It sends to search engines a signal that your website offers good UX that also impacts its rankings positively.
+The user experience plays an enormous role in your online success, and if you’re struggling with improving it, hiring a UX design firm might be a good idea.

 – It provides users with additional helpful information related to the content of a page.
 Anchor text works like keywords here, and it helps improve your website rankings for those keywords.